-Welcome to the new school year in Windmill Class.
+Welcome to Windmill Class.

-It has been lovely meeting the new parents and welcoming the Year 1 children into the class.
+It has been lovely meeting new parents and welcoming the Year 1 children into the class.
 We have been bonding together nicely as a class and are getting to know each other.
 Our new teaching assistant is Mrs Chapman and she is with us every morning.

 We have a learning expedition each term and you can find this term's plan by clicking here.

 There is some general information on this class page but if you need to know anything else please come in and see me.